 A south-coast resort close to the St. Lawrence Gap and the town of Oistins

-Bougainvillea takes up a quarter-mile expanse of beach on the south coast, and is easy driving distance to St. Lawrence Gap or “The Gap” -- a one-mile-long area of restaurants, shops, and nightlife.
+Bougainvillea takes up a quarter-mile expanse of beautiful beach -- great for weddings -- on the south coast, and is easy driving distance to St. Lawrence Gap or “The Gap” -- a one-mile-long area of restaurants, shops, and nightlife.
 Oistins Fish Fry, a popular Friday night experience, is a short drive in the other direction.
-The resort is also walking distance to a few restaurants and a convenience store -- though for the full grocery store (to stock the kitchens) you'll have to take a car.
+The resort is also walking distance to a few restaurants and a convenience store -- though for the full grocery store (to stock the kitchens), you'll need a car.

 A beautiful beach, three pools, and free use of boogie boards and snorkeling gear